 According to C.R.S § 42-4-1603, it is the duty of the driver of any vehicle involved in any accident resulting in property damage, injury to a person, or death of a person to stop and give the following information to either the other driver or an occupant of that vehicle:

 Additionally, it is also the duty of the driver to provide reasonable assistance when practical to an injured person at the scene, to include transporting him or her to a medical facility or making arrangements for such transportation.
 Failure to stop and give information and render aid according to these statutes is the Colorado definition of hit and run.

 Hit and run is also a contributing factor to negligence, even if the alleged offender is not convicted in criminal court.
-An experienced Denver car accident lawyer can help you pursue the compensation you need for the injuries sustained due to actions of a hit and run driver.
+An experienced Denver car accident lawyer can help you pursue the compensation you need for the injuries sustained due to the actions of a hit-and-run driver.

 Under the policies of the Denver Police Department, when an Accident Alert is in effect, the police officers in Denver, CO, will only respond if the following circumstances exist:

 - The traffic crash involves on-duty City personnel or there is damage to public property.

 - Any of the involved drivers do not have a valid driver’s license.

 - Any of the involved drivers fail to remain on the scene (often called the hit-and-run crash).

 - The crash involves a driver impaired by drugs or alcohol (DUI).